-When an application deployment fails, you can use the rollback functionality to restore the deployment model to a previous state before the failure occurred.
+When an application deployment fails, you can use rollback to restore the deployment to a previous state before the failure occurred.
+This operation is supported only in application processes in the deployment model.
+Go to Rollback on page 71 for more information.